NrgXnat/xnat-docker-compose/README.md

     3. Set the JupyterHub API url
         1. Linux: `http://172.17.0.1/jupyterhub/hub/api`
         2. Mac: `http://host.docker.internal/jupyterhub/hub/api`
-        3. If you have a domain name: `https://your.xnat.org/jupyterhub/hub/api`
+        3. With a domain name: `https://your.xnat.org/jupyterhub/hub/api`
     4. Setup Path Translation (see master branch readme container service notes for more details).
 This step is _critical_!
         1. Path Translation XNAT Prefix.
 This is most likely
         ```